malusamayo/Weaver/docs/user-study-instruction.md

 ### User Study Overview

+During the user study session, you will be tasked with testing two distinct models.
+For each model, you will have a designated timeframe of 25 minutes to identify bugs.
+We will ask you to stop when the time is up.
+All your findings will be automatically saved.

+For one of the models, we will grant you access to the topic knowledge graph provided by our tool.
+For the other model, you will need to create examples and brainstorm topics on your own.

+For both tasks, you should try to find as many bugs as possible and cover a broad range of topics.
+For each bug, you are expected to find three failing examples and group them under the most relevant topic.

-#### Tasks
+#### Models

-**Task 1**:
+**Model 1**:
-Given a sentence about feminism, the model will classify the sentence's stance as 'favor', 'against', or 'none'.
+Given a sentence, the model will classify the sentence's stance on feminism as 'favor', 'against', or 'none'.

 - Input: "Feminism is about creating a world where everyone is respected and valued."
     - Output: 'favor'